AfroStorm/Task-Management-API/blueprint.md

 - Adding employees to a taskgroup should only be allowed to authorized task managers or admin.
-- make related category field a many to many relationship so a position can have multi disciplinary qualifications.
+- make related category field a many to many relationship so a position can have multiple categories.
 - Add functionality of task group suggested positions field

-- Refactor/ brush up both test files
+- Continue modifying tests (check nott only for status code but do not none assertion to check DB)

-- Continue modifying tests ( check nott only for status code but for presence in database, correct assignmentts etc.)
+- Make sure that owner and task group are not assigned automatically to he task when staff creates it

-- write tests for custom permissions eventually
+- Fix the signal handler error in user profile related test